JayRovacsek/pyautoclick/README.md

 Run application by:
 `python click.py x y`
-Where x and y are secounds between clicks desired.
+Where x and y are seconds between clicks desired.